17 Things to Buy for Your Newborn

 - Clothing.
 It's a good idea to start with at least six "onesies" (undershirts that snap at the bottom), three to four infant gowns with a drawstring at the bottom, three receiving blankets large enough to swaddle the baby, a sweater and cap, and three to four pairs of socks or booties.
 Some parents like to buy several sleepers (stretch suits) that zip up the front.

 - For bath time, you'll need some kind of baby tub.
 For tiny babies, you can get tubs with a sponge insert or those that are sloped with a foam pad inside.
 You'll also need a few terrycloth bath towels and washcloths, baby soap and/or tearless shampoo, brush and comb, and round-tip nail clippers or scissors.

 - For feeding, you'll need some burp cloths and bibs.
 Even if you're breastfeeding, you will need bottles and nipples to use with milk that you pump.
 A bottle brush and dishwasher basket can be very useful for cleaning.
 If you are not breastfeeding, you'll need formula and an accurate measuring cup.

-- An infant car seat.
+- A rear-facing infant car seat rated up to 20 pounds.
 This can also serve as a baby carrier, and some models snap into a stroller so that you need not carry the car seat everywhere.

 - Breastfeeding mothers usually appreciate having a breast pump to express milk when you have to be away from baby or if your breasts become engorged when baby isn't ready to feed.